Income protection insurance

 - an underwriting decision based on the customer's medical history or occupation when you assessed the risk (‘at the proposal’)

-- the cost, where own occupation cover was expensive and the customer chose any occupation whatsoever because it was significantly cheaper
+the cost, where own occupation cover was expensive and the customer chose any occupation whatsoever because it was significantly cheaper - you only offering any occupation whatsoever cover

 - poor advice, where the adviser made an unsuitable recommendation

-- a clerical error, for example, the adviser ticked the wrong box
+- a clerical error - for example, the adviser ticked the wrong box

 We’ll consider whether the customer was aware of the level of cover they were buying.